Create-Civilization/Capitol/docs/documentation.md

 # Documentation
-Inspired by ["The Unreasonable Effectiveness Of Plain Text"](https://www.youtube.com/watch?v=WgV6M1LyfNY) capitol will focus heavily on these ideals in the development environment:
+Inspired by ["The Unreasonable Effectiveness Of Plain Text"](https://www.youtube.com/watch?v=WgV6M1LyfNY), Capitol will focus heavily on these ideals in the development environment:

 - Everything must be documented, even if simply jotted down, a simple draft that can be improved later is better than none.